rehierl/node-tree-outliner/3-0-0-design-1.md

 In addition to that, when executing any operation while a node is being exited, the order of events must be taken into account.
 That is, ancestor nodes will be entered before their descendant nodes are entered.
 In contrary to that, descendants will be exited before their ancestors are exited.
-Compared to enter events, exit events will be executed in reverse order.
+Consequently, and compared to enter events, exit events will be executed in reversed order.

 ```
 s5 := [n1, n2, n3]